Top 10 Best Of The Original 150 Pokemon

 Some may question why Starmie is ranked as the best of the non-legendary Pokemon in this list.
 Starmie may not be the best of the 1st 150 Pokemon right now, but Starmie has consistently been one of the top Pokemon in the game, and it’s hard to imagine a future in which Starmie isn’t a threat.
 Starmie has earned this spot through his tremendous consistency.
 The only other choice for the spot was Gengar, but Starmie’s slightly higher speed, better defense, and Rapid Spin makes it a bit more useful in my estimation.
 As long as you play Pokemon, you can be assured that Starmie will be a good choice for your team.

 In Pokemon Red and Blue, Mewtwo was absolutely unstoppable.
 Mewtwo had insane speed, crazy special attack, and one of the best set of moves in the game.
-There were no useful bug or ghost type moves to stand in Mewtwo’s way, and dark and steel type Pokemon didn’t yet exist.
-There was nothing that could really stand in Mewtwo’s way.
-The only way to fight a Mewtwo was by using Mewtwo
+There were no useful bug or ghost type moves to stand in Mewtwo’s way.
+On top of that, dark and steel type Pokemon didn’t yet exist.
+There was nothing that could really oppose Mewtwo.
+The only way to fight a Mewtwo was by using Mewtwo.

-After over a decade, 2 new Pokemon types, and about 500 new Pokemon, Mewtwo is still arguably the best Pokemon game.
+After over a decade, two new Pokemon types, and about 500 new Pokemon, Mewtwo is still arguably the best.
 While Pokemon like Arceus, Darkrai, and Kyogre can provide a challenge for Mewtwo, the genetic experiment still has enough speed to take out most opponents, along with a wide variety of attacks that leave him ready for almost any situation.
-Mewtwo learns powerful moves of just about every useful type in the game, and has the speed and special attack stats to use them effectively.
+Mewtwo learns powerful moves of just about every useful type in the game.
+With the speed and special attack stats to use them effectively, Mewtwo is a force to be reckoned with.
 No Pokemon is ever truly safe from Mewtwo’s wrath.

 Despite how much has changed in the world of Pokemon, Mewtwo has managed to fend off all comers and keep his spot at the top of the Pokemon metagame.
 And for that, we salute our favorite little tortured, psychic powered, kitty cat.